matthiasprobst/ssno/README.md

 The documentation of the ontology is available [online](https://matthiasprobst.github.io/ssno/) and a tutorial guide is available [here](Guide.md).

-If you wont to integrate the ontology into your Python scripts, please find a corresponding library with the [SSNOlib](https://github.com/matthiasprobst/SSNOlib/).
+If you want to integrate the ontology into your Python scripts, please find a corresponding library with the [SSNOlib](https://github.com/matthiasprobst/SSNOlib/).

 ## Contribution